tud-hri/joan/docs/other-sensodrive.md

 C library available to us.
 There are however a couple of things that you really have to keep in mind when working with this library, they are listed here:

+- `Be aware that you are not directly sending CAN messages to the senso drive but firstly to the PCAN Basic Dongle`

+This is a very important concept to understand because the SensoDrive itself is capable (and does) of sending info of its current state.
+The state can be error for example.
+However the PCAN Basic library has the same functionality.
+So DO NOT CONFUSE THESE FOR EACHOTHER.
+The status of the sensodrive is only included in actual data it sends back, however the status of the PCAN Basic libary is only the dongle.
+So for example if you yank out the USB cable the PCAN Basic api can return an error, this is not the sensowheel itself (obviously)

+- `Make sure you initialize the Dongle with appropriate USB channel and BAUDRATE`

+We will show this in the example later but just to emphasize that you should initialize the dongle.

+- `Make sure you read all the messages you send, else a buffer will fill up and you introduce lag`

+Self explanatory

+## Code Example
+Not all the nitty gritty of the sensodrive has been explained yet but I think its more productive to just show a small program here that communicates with the sensodrive and has functionality for turning it off and on.

+!!!
+Note
+    Please read all included comments carefully since they do explain some crucial information about the sensodrive's functionality, however if you really want to know the exact workings I refer you to the previously stated Software Manual by SensoDrive themselves.